 Young Lawyer of the Year Award

-Ryan Neville was named 2013 Young Lawyer of the Year at the House of Delegates meeting May 16.
+Allison P. Sullivan was named 2014 Young Lawyer of the Year at the House of Delegates meeting May 8.
 Read the full press release here.

 The Young Lawyer of the Year Award is given annually to recognize a young lawyer who most exemplifies excellence in practicing law and public service.
 The award is presented in May at the Bar's House of Delegates meeting.
 Download a nomination packet here.

 Past Award Winners

 YLD won four Awards of Achievement at the American Bar Association Annual Meeting in San Francisco on Aug.
 10. The awards included first place for Newsletter, S.C.
 Young Lawyer, chaired by Marshall Coleman Newton and Rebecca Roser, both of Robinson, McFadden & Moore, PC; second place for Service to the Public, iCivics, chaired by Allison P. Sullivan of Bluestein Nichols Thompson and Delgado, LLC; second place for Service to the Bar, Courthouse Keys, chaired by Chad N. Johnson of Willoughby and Hoefer, PA; and special recognition for Minority Projects, BLSA Symposium and Career Fair, chaired by Nichole Davis of Rinehart Law Firm and Tigerron “Tiger” A. Wells of Haynsworth Sinkler Boyd, PA.
 Trey Mills served as the 2012-2013 YLD President.